nystudio107/craft-seomatic/docs/docs/using/meta-variables.md

 # Meta Variables

 The `seomatic.meta` variable contains all of the meta variables that control the SEO that will be rendered on the site.
-They are pre-populated from your settings and content in the Control Panel, but you can change them as you see fit.
+They are pre-populated from your settings and content in the control panel, but you can change them as you see fit.

 ## General Variables